tillersystems/Stardust/src/Input/TextInput/README.md

 - `labelPosition` - position of label (`left` or `right`).
 - `loading` - whether the input as status loading.
 - `info` - whether the input as status info.
+- `ghost` - Whether to display an input with no border.
 - `success` - whether the input as status success.
 - `warning` - whether the input as status warning.
 - `error` - whether the input as status error.